marianne-manaog/threat-modelling-app/README.md

     the security threat it represents, along with its associated monetary amount and probability of occurrence.
   - `get_list_of_probs_and_monet_amounts_from_children_dict` that extracts the list of probabilities and monetary amounts from a list of dictionaries of children nodes of an attack tree.
+- the `constants.py` has the key constants used throughout the application for ease of maintainability and reusability.

 ### Instruction to execute the solution ###

 Run the `app.py` after inputting the `path_to_json` and `output_file_name` in the function